stackhpc/a-universe-from-nothing/README.rst

 Requirements
 ============

-For this workshop we require the use of a single server, configured as a *seed hypervisor*.
-This server should be a bare metal node or VM running CentOS Stream 8 or Ubuntu 20.04, with the following minimum requirements:
+For this workshop, we require the use of a single server, configured as a *seed hypervisor*.
+This server should be a bare metal node or VM running Ubuntu Jammy or Rocky 9, with the following minimum requirements:

 * 64GB RAM (more is recommended when growing the lab deployment)
 * 100GB disk